the toronto skyline at night one of the free things you can see in Toronto

 A trip to Toronto wouldn’t be complete without visiting the Art Gallery of Ontario (AGO).

-On Wednesdays between 6:00 to 8:30 P.M. admission is free.
+On Wednesdays between 6:00 to 8:30 P.M. admission will cost you nothing.

 The gallery is home to over 40,000 works, including the largest collection of Canadian art.